mwalczyk/miura-ori/README.md

 </p>

 ### Export
 Ultimately, the tool exports a .FOLD file, which contains a description of the vertices, edges, faces, crease assignments (mountain vs. valley fold, etc.), and target fold angles that form the resulting crease pattern.
-This file can then be loaded into a rigid origami simulator, such as [Amanda Ghassaei's](http://apps.amandaghassaei.com/OrigamiSimulator/), that will simulate the folding of the crease pattern in 3D space.
+This file can then be loaded into a rigid origami simulator, such as [Amanda Ghassaei's](http://apps.amandaghassaei.com/OrigamiSimulator/), which simulates the folding of the crease pattern in 3D space.

 ## Tested On
 - Firefox